Axian-Inc/ffthh-ai-buildathon/README.md

     - Environment variables.)
   - The HTTP integration for Slack (e.g., API Gateway, Lambda URL, or equivalent).
   - Any necessary permissions to allow the HTTP integration to invoke the Lambda.
+  - IAM permissions for the Lambda to call Bedrock (`bedrock:InvokeModel`).

 > Note: The Terraform definitions must be complete enough that, after applying, we have a working Lambda endpoint that Slack can call.